 The Deceiver’s Grand Design.
 Rating: B. Drops from: Kil’jaeden (ToS)

 - The HoT scales with Crit, Haste and Versatility.
 The shield portion just scales with Versatility.

 - You can expect the HoT to tick for an average of ~167k every ~2.5 seconds with reasonable gear.
 This is a large injection of tank healing which is situationally powerful but often unnecessary.
-You can judge this trinket on how frequently your tanks are dying and how much a moderate stream of healing would have helped with it.
+You can also drop it on raid members that you expect to take big hits to maximise the HPS the trinket can provide.
+Ultimately outclassed by most Antorus trinkets.